The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 The Uncomfortable Truth About Current Practice

-Roughly 95% of M&A practices operate without formal playbooks.
-The knowledge exists — it's just locked in partners' heads or scattered across deal memos that nobody has time to synthesize.
+Roughly 90% of M&A practices operate without formal playbooks (estimation).
+The knowledge exists; it's just locked in partners' heads or scattered across deal data.

 This creates a fascinating dynamic.
 Senior lawyers spend countless hours teaching the same concepts.
-Juniors struggle with consistency.
-And clients?
-They're starting to notice that their legal spend doesn't always correlate with predictable outcomes.
+Juniors struggle with reviewing.
+And reporting is not always even consistent.

 Why Playbooks Have Become Mission-Critical

-Walk into any legal tech conference today, and playbooks dominate the conversation.
+Walk into any legal tech conference today and playbooks and workflows dominate the conversation.
 Why?
-Because AI has changed the game entirely.
+Because AI is changing the game entirely.

 The promise of AI isn't to replace legal judgment.
 It's to amplify it.
 But AI can only amplify what it understands.